ngraczykowski/iris-root/modules/audit-bs/README.md

 ## TODO

-- liquibase migration to create single table in the database
+- liquibase migration to create single table in the database (table named `audit`)
 - API for inserting audit events to the database
+- JDBC Template-based so the txs are supported correctly

+Must be done by friday.